 - Pour the bisque into a large saucepan and reheat on the stovetop over medium heat, stirring occasionally until heated through.

 - If reheating individual portions in the microwave, transfer the bisque to a microwave-safe bowl, cover with a microwave-safe lid or plastic wrap (leaving a small vent), and reheat in short intervals, stirring in between to ensure even reheating.

 - 2 tablespoons olive oil

-- 1 pound white mushrooms, cleaned and sliced
+- 1 pound white button mushrooms, cleaned and sliced

 - ½ pound shiitake mushrooms, cleaned and sliced

 - ½ cup yellow onions, chopped (1 small onion)

 - 2 garlic cloves, minced

 - 4 sprigs fresh thyme, tied together *see note

 Add the olive oil to a large stock pot and heat it over medium low heat.